 Academic Integrity Policy: The goal of this course is to enable students to read and interpret statistical results in the primary literature.
-I expect that students will complete all end-of-the-week quizzes INDEPENDENTLY, without assistance from any other people.
-If I have any reason to suspect that a student gave assistance on a quiz to another student or received assistance on a quiz from another student or a person outside the class, I will file a claim with the Office of Student Conduct and Academic Integrity.
+We expect that students will complete all end-of-unit quizzes INDEPENDENTLY, without assistance from any other people.
+If we believe that a student gave assistance on an end-of-unit quiz to another student or received assistance on an end-of-unit quiz from another student or from a person outside the class, all students involved will receive a score of zero on that quiz.
+If we believe that scholastic dishonesty has occurred, we are required by the University to investigate and report the incident to the Office of Community Standards (https://communitystandards.umn.edu/).